SSCAP: Self-supervised Co-occurrence Action Parsing for Unsupervised Temporal Action Segmentation

 \textbf{Video score matrix}.
 Given a video $X_m$ that contains $N_m$ frames, we create a video score matrix $S_m \in \mathbb{R}^{K \times N_m}$ to hold the probabilities calculated from Eq.~(\ref{eq:prob}), where $K$ is the number of clusters.
 Each element $S_m[k,n]$, with $k\in \{1,2,..K\}$ and $n \in \{1,2,...N_m\}$ represents the probability of the $n$-th frame assigned to the cluster $k$.

 \textbf{Co-occurrence matrix}.
 The purpose of creating the co-occurrence matrix is to capture the correlations among sub-actions underlying the native structure of activities from the global video sets.
 Given an activity, there are usually strong correlations among its sub-actions across all videos.
 For example, in the activity ``Fried Egg'', ``fry egg'' always occurs with ``take egg''and ``crack egg''.
 While previous solutions do not build models to capture such global patterns, we leverage a co-occurrence matrix to capture the co-existing relations among sub-actions.
 Note that, since we are dealing with an unsupervised setting, we don't have ground truth annotations on sub-actions, hence in the real implementation, what we calculate is the co-occurrence between two clusters $i$ and $j \in \{1,2, .., K\}$, instead of the real sub-actions.
 The way to generate the co-occurrence matrix is simple: for each pair of cluster $i$ and $j$, we iterate on all the videos and count the number of times that cluster $i$ and $j$ appear together in each video as $C(i,j)$.
 We also count the number of videos that contains the cluster $i$ as $C(i)$.
-To avoid the noise introduced by the clustering algorithm, we set a threshold $\tau_1$ in determining the appearance of a cluster, namely, while calculating the $C(i)$ and $C(i,j)$, only when the ratio of frames of class $i$ is larger than $\tau_1$, we count that class $i$ appears in the video.
 We then calculate a conditional occurrence probability as $ P(j|i) = C(i,j)/C(i)$, which represents the probability of cluster $j$ appears in a video given that cluster $i$ appears.